 The United States has built the world’s most powerful military system through a policy of voluntary flexibility and massive military spending.
 So, what is a military draft?
 This article has the answer.

 The compulsory military draft is a requirement to join the military of a country.
 Conscription dates back to ancient times and continues in some countries to this day under various names.
-The near-universally universalized national conscription for young men dates back to the French revolution in the 1790s, where it became the basis of a very large and powerful military.
+The near-universally universalized national conscription for young men dates back to the French Revolution in the 1790s when it became the basis of a very large and powerful military.
 Most European countries then copied the system in peacetime, so that men of a certain age would have to serve in the military for 1-8 years on active duty and then transfer to the military reserve.

 The US military is one of the largest by the number of militaries.
 The human resources of the United States Military come from a large number of volunteers.
 Although the draft policy has also been used many times in the past in both war and peacetime, it has not been used since 1972.